Old New Year

-The Old New Year, or the Orthodox New Year, is an informal traditional holiday, celebrated as the start of the New Year by the Julian calendar.
-In the 20th and 21st centuries, the Old New Year falls on January 14 in the Gregorian calendar.
+The Old New Year, the Orthodox New Year, also known as Ra's as-Sanah or Ras el-Seni in the Middle East, is an informal traditional holiday, celebrated as the start of the New Year by the Julian calendar.
+In the 20th and 21st centuries, the Old New Year falls on 14 January in the Gregorian calendar.

 This traditional dating of the New Year is sometimes commonly called "Orthodox" because it harks back to a time when governments in Russia and Eastern Europe used the Julian calendar, which is still used by some jurisdictions of the Eastern Orthodox Church.
 The Eastern Orthodox Church's liturgical year actually begins in September.

+In the Middle East, within the Alawites and Middle Eastern Christians, the term Ra's as-Sanah or Ras el-Seni refers to the Old New Year, which is regularly celebrated by these groups.

-By Country
+By country

 North Macedonia

 The holiday in North Macedonia is known as Old New Year (Стара Нова година) or as Vasilica (Василица), "St. Basil".
-Late on January 13, people gather outside their houses, in the center of their neighborhoods where they start a huge bonfire and drink and eat together.
+Late on 13 January, people gather outside their houses, in the center of their neighborhoods where they start a huge bonfire and drink and eat together.
 Traditional Macedonian music is sung.
 For those who stay at home, it is the tradition to eat home-made pita with a coin inside.
 Whoever finds the coin in their part is said to have luck during the year.

 Macedonians around the world also celebrate the holiday, especially in Australia, Canada, and the United States where Macedonian Orthodox Church has adherents.

 Russia

 Although the Russian Soviet Federative Socialist Republic officially adopted the Gregorian calendar in 1918, the Russian Orthodox Church continued to use the Julian calendar.
 The New Year became a holiday that is celebrated by both calendars.

-As in most countries which use the Gregorian calendar, New Year's Day in Russia is a public holiday celebrated on January 1.
+As in most countries which use the Gregorian calendar, New Year's Day in Russia is a public holiday celebrated on 1 January.
 On that day, joyous entertainment, fireworks, elaborate and often large meals and other festivities are common.
-The holiday is interesting as it combines secular traditions of bringing in the New Year with the Christian Orthodox Christmastide customs, such as Rozdestvo.
+The holiday is interesting as it combines secular traditions of bringing in the New Year with the Christian Orthodox Christmastide customs, such as Rozhdestvo.

-The New Year by the Julian calendar is still informally observed, and the tradition of celebrating the coming of the New Year twice is widely enjoyed: January 1 (New New Year) and January 14 (Old New Year).
+The New Year by the Julian calendar is still informally observed, and the tradition of celebrating the coming of the New Year twice is widely enjoyed: 1 January (New New Year) and 14 January (Old New Year).

-Usually not as festive as the New New Year, for many this is a nostalgic family holiday ending the New Year holiday cycle (which includes Eastern Orthodox Christmas on January 7) with traditional large meals, singing and celebratory drinking.
+Usually not as festive as the New New Year, for many this is a nostalgic family holiday ending the New Year holiday cycle (which includes Eastern Orthodox Christmas on 7 January) with traditional large meals, singing and celebratory drinking.